A typical 32 team World Cup has 64 matches, played over a period of 32 days, with 32 countries taking part.

 So, what does this mean for the armchair football fan – currently, the only type that can exist?

-critically, with no requirement for Premier League matches to take account of any inconvenience to supporters attending matches, there will potentially be thousands of empty seats on a typical match day.
+critically, with no requirement for Premier League matches to take account of any inconvenience to supporters attending matches, there will potentially be thousands of empty seats on a typical match day and hundreds of slots.

 Betting on matches will become more of a challenge if neutral venues are used, as taking away home advantage.
 However, that plan now looks to have been overturned, with a more open view from the authorities on the prospect of clubs being able to play matches in the scheduled stadiums, home and away.

 If we take a look at what the Europa League does, matches kick off at 6pm and 8pm UK time.
 It should be remembered that for the vast majority of countries, this means 7pm and 9pm kick-offs.
 Those times could certainly work in England.

 So, what if a game finish at 11pm?
 There is no worry about fans not being able to get the last train home.
 So, if there is an agreement to broadcast all matches and no compulsion to play them at the same kick-off time (with the exception of the final round of matches), we could be in for a World Cup Finals style summer football marathon (followed by even more as the UEFA competitions are played to completion).

 Granted, would Arsenal fans be genuinely interested in watching Watford v Newcastle?
 Probably not, but then again, people have gone crazy during the lockdown period, so you can’t rule anything out.